microsoft-partner-solutions-ai/agent-guides/CONTRIBUTING.md

 4. **Pull Request Checklist**:
    - [ ] Folder name follows kebab-case convention
-   - [ ] All four required files are present
    - [ ] README.md is complete and clear
    - [ ] system-instructions.md contains the full prompt
    - [ ] knowledge-sources.md documents all sources
    - [ ] suggested-prompts.md includes 3+ examples
-   - [ ] Agent has been tested successfully
+   - [ ] Any required files are provided in "uploaded-files/" folder
    - [ ] No sensitive information is included

 ## Review Process